Smoking and Pregnancy Quiz

 What Do You Know About Smoking During Pregnancy?

-1. Most babies of women who smoke weigh the same as babies of women who don’t smoke.
+1. Most babies of people who smoke weigh the same as babies of people who don’t smoke.

 You didn’t answer this question.